Preparing for cold weather

 Pavements and footpaths

-The borough's 460 miles of pavements and footpaths must be treated by hand which is a labour intensive and time consuming process.
+The borough's 460 miles of pavements and footpaths must be treated by hand.
 Particular attention is always paid to entrances outside tube and railway stations, hospitals, OAP day centres, schools, care homes, clinics and nurseries.

 Red routes and adjoining pavements